The Ampfibian RV02-MAX is the safest way to connect an RV or caravan to a standard /domestic 10A power supply.

 If you are connecting a 15A RV/caravan/tool to a 10A outlet by illegally modifying an extension lead, then you are breaking the law as this contravenes standards governing mains voltage equipment.
 This may jeopardise insurance claims for damage caused by using an illegal connection method.

 Illegally modified 15A leads are referred to as “death-leads” for a reason.

 Modern caravans and RVs draw more power and are more dependent on electricity than ever before.
 You only need to have your air conditioner running and pop something in the microwave to overload your powerpoint.
 That’s why RVs and caravans are connected to 15A circuits.

 A Residual Current Device is an extremely fast acting switch that cuts the power when it detects a difference in the power going into the circuit against the power coming back out.
 If a difference is detected then the RCD trips almost instantly as the power must have found a way to go somewhere else other then back to the supply.
 This path may be through a faulty appliance, faulty wiring, or at worst – through you!
 These devices have saved countless lives by cutting the electricity supply before it can cause severe damage.
 An RCD does not sense overload (i.e. total amount of power drawn) which is why Ampfibian does both.

 Please note that RCDs do not offer protection when used with isolated supplies like small generators or inverters.

-As most domestic appliances use 240V you need to supply more current (A) to keep more of them running.
+As most domestic appliances use a constant 240V you need to supply more current (A) to keep to get more power.
 The more current goes through a wire, the hotter it becomes.
-Fuses and breakers are put into a circuit to protect the wiring from having too much current flowing through it.
+Fuses and breakers are put into circuits to protect the wiring from having too much current flowing through them.
 If this protection is not in place, then the wires can get hot enough to cause a fire.